 Science trips for schools

 Brooklands Museum is a 32-acre site steeped in history and linked with world-famous achievements.

 Its collections of historic cars, aircraft, motorcycles, bicycles and artefacts tell fascinating and inspirational stories.

-From its creation in 1907, through two World Wars and for most of the 20th century, Brooklands was a centre for breaking speed records, motor racing, advances in science and technology and where thousands of aircraft were tested and flown.
+From its creation in 1907, through two World Wars and for most of the 20th century, Brooklands was a centre for breaking speed records, motor racing and advances in science and technology.
+Thousands of aircraft were tested and flown.

 Magna Science Adventure Centre